-After a two-week orientation phase, students can choose to take courses in the Economics module or attend the Economic Research preparatory courses, which are required to apply for the Economic Research track at the end of the first semester.
-The Economic Research track is a faster means of acquiring a doctorate.
+After a two-week orientation phase, you can choose to take courses in the Economics module or attend the Economic Research Preparatory Courses, which are required to apply for the Economic Research track at the end of the first semester.

 There are excellent opportunities for students of the master's program in Mannheim to gain experiences in different environments:

 As part of the Competition and Regulation Economics track, we facilitate internships and collaborations with our cooperation partners.
 Several partners give students the option of writing their master’s thesis within the company.
 Cooperation agreements already exist with the CRA, CompassLexecon, Competition & Consumer Commission of Singapore, Deutsche Bahn, German Monopolies Commission, Oxera, Nera, NetzeBW, and the Centre for European Economic Research (ZEW).
 Internships fulfilling the requirements of the examination regulations may be recognized for credit as part of the specialization phase.
 For more information please visit the study guide section.

 The Economic Research track does not directly include any exchange opportunities.
 Instead, students of this track have the opportunity to go abroad during their subsequent doctoral studies at the Center for Doctoral Studies in Economics (CDSE).
-The CDSE has a partnership with Yale University and is included in the European Network for Training in Economic Research (ENTER), a collaboration between the Universitat Autonoma de Barcelona, the Université Libre de Bruxelles, University College London, the Universidad Carlos III de Madrid, the University of Mannheim, the University of Stockholm & Stockholm School of Economics, Tilburg University, andthe Université de Toulouse 1.
+The CDSE is included in the European Network for Training in Economic Research (ENTER), a collaboration between the Universitat Autonoma de Barcelona, the Université Libre de Bruxelles, University College London, the Universidad Carlos III de Madrid, the University of Mannheim, the University of Stockholm & Stockholm School of Economics, Tilburg University, and the Université de Toulouse 1.

-Access to exchange programs is competitive and limited.
+For some exchange destinations, access may be competitive.
 The programs are subject to the ongoing approval by our partner universities and the German Academic Exchange Service (DAAD).
 Additionally, students can apply for a variety of other exchange opportunities (e.g. the ERASMUS+ program) at one of the University of Mannheim's partner universities.